 June 7, 1958 -

-The Everly Brothers record All I Have to Do Is Dream topped the charts on this date.
+The Everly Brothers song All I Have to Do Is Dream topped the charts on this date.

 The song has also featured on several notable lists of the best songs or singles of all time, including Q's 1001 best songs ever in 2003.
 It was named one of the "500 Songs that Shaped Rock and Roll" by the Rock and Roll Hall of Fame and received the Grammy Hall of Fame Award in 2004.